UKHO/docs/quality-assurance/Test-Approach-TSR-Reviews.md

 ## Reviewing the TA-TSR

-The tester is responsible for identifying the reviewers for the document.
-The reviewers for the Test Approach section and for Test Summary Report section need not be the same, but often will be.
+The tester is responsible for identifying people who can provide expertise to the review and for naming them as reviewers.
+The reviewers for the Test Approach section and for the Test Summary Report section need not be the same, but often will be.
 The following people will always be reviewers:

 - Test Lead;
 - Lead Developer;
 - Product Owner, Service Owner or equivalent;
 - Delivery Manager or equivalent.

+## Document Storage

+A copy of every completed TSR should be stored in a central location on SharePoint.

 ## Test Lead responsibility